jazzfan2/helper_scripts/README.md

 'changedir.sh' is meant to be launched as a menu-item from XFile's tools-menu, one for each to-be-specified directory taken as an argument.
 The active file-manager window is being derived by the program by finding its parent's process-ID and subsequently the related window-ID.

-'changedir.sh' keeps track of whether or not the window was a result of splitting by the program 'split_panes.sh', thus allowing re-uniting with related (split) window panes.
+'changedir.sh' keeps track of whether or not the window was a result of splitting by the program 'splitpanes.sh', thus allowing re-uniting with related (split) window panes.
 It does so by consulting and editing the latter programs's so-called 'relations-file' if present.

 ## mount_plugdrives.sh